Rimab55/Hospital-Readmissions-Classifier/README.md

 Releasing a patient for continued treatment and rehabilitation might seem proactive and safe, however our data shows that discharge to these facilities prove to have no positive impact on overall health improvement.
 A final thought was that the number of lab procedures proved to be more predictive than the number of diagnoses when identifying a patient who was going to be readmitted.
 This could be because lab procedures indicate a complicated diagnoses, but it also highlights the inefficient and expensive approach healthcare facilities take when treating patients.

-### Code and details is available in readmissions_clean.ipynb notebook
+### Code and details are available in readmissions_clean.ipynb notebook